krzysztof-urbanek/deadlock/src/main/kotlin/db/transaction/deadlock/dbspecific/mssql/v6/IMPLEMENTATION.md

-6. The effort of slowing down the selects and forcing index usage.
+<h2>6.
+The effort of slowing down the selects and forcing index usage.</h2>